 Compatibility is an indication that a product meets some or all of the specifications for a particular standard.
 For example, if a program is IBM compatible, it can run on any Dell, IBM, Hewlett Packard, or other computer with that same set of Windows-compliant components.
 Apple computers that utilize the macOS X operating systems are not IBM compatible.

-Note: Although macOS is not IBM compatible, Bootcamp can be installed that will allow it to run many IBM compatible programs.
+Although macOS is not IBM compatible, Bootcamp can be installed to make it run on many IBM (Windows-based) computers.

-If hardware is incompatible with your computer, but can still be connected to the computer it may damage the computer.
-However, it is most likely the computer will not work until the incompatible hardware is removed.
-For example, if you instal memory into your motherboard that is incompatible your computer would not boot or get an error as it is starting.
+If hardware is incompatible with your computer, you can still connect or install it, but may damage the computer.
+However, it is most likely the computer won't work until the incompatible hardware is removed.
+For example, if you install memory in your motherboard that's incompatible, your computer won't boot or displays an error as it boots.

-Computer software that is incompatible with a computer (does not meet the system requirements) will be unable to run on a computer or get errors and run slow.
+Computer software that's incompatible with a computer (does not meet the system requirements) cannot run on a computer, generate errors, or runs slow.